-An experienced Maryland assault lawyer will take first degree assault charges very seriously, examining each aspect of your case in order to produce a solid defense that leads to your acquittal or a reduction in your charges and/or penalties.
+Our experienced Maryland assault lawyers will take first degree assault charges very seriously, examining each aspect of your case in order to build a solid defense that leads to your acquittal or a reduction in your charges and/or penalties.

 Second Degree Assault in Maryland

 Second degree assault is defined as causing physical injury, or any impairment of physical condition, to another person.
 This is covered by Maryland state code § 3-203.

 The penalty for second degree assault, contained under code § 3-203(b), is a misdemeanor conviction, up to 10 years imprisonment and a fine not to exceed $2,500.

 If the victim of the alleged second degree assault crime is a law enforcement, probation or parole officer, the penalties are more severe and can include up to 10 years in prison as well as a fine not to exceed $5,000.
 As per code § 3-203(3), second degree assault on a law enforcement officer results in a felony conviction as opposed to a misdemeanor, making future employment and obtainment of housing extremely difficult for the convicted.

 In comparison to many crimes, the penalties associated with both first and second degree assault in Maryland (covered by Title 3, Subtitle 2 of the Maryland criminal law code) are highly severe and could alter the course of your life forever.
 By hiring a Maryland assault attorney with a solid track record of success, you’ll have the best possible chance of fighting the charges and receiving a favorable outcome on the day of your trial.